rolaibr/Project-1-Data-Science-Blog-Post-Amazon-Top-50-Bestselling-Books-2009---2019-/README.md

 ## Project Motivation

 Dataset on Amazon's Top 50 bestselling books from 2009 to 2019.
-Contains 550 books, data has been categorized into fiction and non-fiction using Goodreads i was  interested to answer the following  three questions: What are the top 10 bestselling books , what Genre of books sells the most , :How was the average price in the last ten years
+Contains 550 books, data has been categorized into fiction and non-fiction using Goodreads
+## Business Understanding We are interested to answer the following three questions:
+Question 1:What are the top 10 bestselling books?

+Question 2 : what Genre of books sells the most?

+Question 3 :How was the average price in the last ten years?

 ## Dataset Description: